natemac/Anticipation-Daily/readme.md

 - **Hint System**:
   - Optional hint button that reveals the next letter
   - Limited hints to encourage skillful play
-  - Visual highlighting for hint letters with glowing animation effect
+  - Visual highlighting for hint letters

 - **Enhanced Mobile Experience**:
   - Improved virtual keyboard with better styling and layout
   - Smooth animations for keyboard appearance/disappearance
   - Better touch handling for mobile devices
   - Support for swipe gestures and multi-touch
+  - Compact layout optimized for mobile screens

 - **Improved Game Logic**:
-  - Smoother drawing animations with precise timing
+  - Pixels-per-second animation for consistent drawing speed
   - Enhanced word validation with better space handling
   - Fixed canvas rendering for high-DPI displays
   - More reliable timer and scoring system

-### Animation System Improvements

-- **Point-to-Point Animation**:
-  - Smooth line drawing from dot to dot rather than appearing all at once
-  - Provides more fluid drawing appearance with precise animation control
-  - Configurable speed that adjusts based on difficulty level

-- **Animation Configuration**:
-  - `DRAWING_SPEED` variable (default: 300ms) controls time per line segment
-  - Faster animations in hard mode (70% of normal speed)
-  - Configurable through the `CONFIG` object in gameLogic.js

-- **Enhanced Confetti Effects**:
-  - More particles with varied colors and sizes
-  - Improved physics for more natural particle movement
-  - Better performance with optimized rendering

-- **Timing Controls**:
-  - Adaptive timing preventing large jumps when tab was inactive
-  - Capped delta time for consistent animation speed
-  - Improved frame-rate independence

 ### Game Mechanics

-- **Drawing Animation**: Watch as the drawing appears line by line with smooth transitions
+- **Drawing Animation**: Watch as the drawing appears line by line with consistent speed
 - **Guessing**: Type letters directly into the character spaces
 - **Validation**: Each letter is checked immediately as you type
   - Correct letters appear in the spaces with a satisfying animation